0

 Why Magnesium Matters for the Brain

-Magnesium acts like the brain’s calm coach.
-It helps nerve cells avoid becoming overstimulated by balancing two key neurotransmitters: glutamate (the gas pedal) and GABA (the brake).
-It also tamps down stress hormones from the hypothalamic–pituitary–adrenal (HPA) axis and reduces inflammation and oxidative stress.
-Since all three—excitability, stress, and inflammation—play a role in mood, headaches, and cognitive decline, magnesium has caught researchers’ attention.
+Magnesium acts like the brain's calm coach.
+It's involved in how nerve cells avoid becoming overstimulated — helping balance two key neurotransmitters: glutamate (the gas pedal) and GABA (the brake).
+It also plays a role in the hypothalamic–pituitary–adrenal (HPA) axis, which governs how the body responds to stress, and is associated with lower levels of inflammation and oxidative stress.
+Since nerve excitability, stress response, and inflammation all show up in the research on mood, headaches, and brain health, magnesium has become an area of active scientific interest.

 Depression